FalloutStudios/Axis/README.md

 ## Bugs

-To report bugs, Create an issue with a full stack trace so that we can easily identify its inconsistency.
+To report bugs, Create an issue and attach the log file or the error stack trace. `make sure no sensitive informations are logged such as tokens when including the log file.`

 ## Improvements